xtuml/bridgepoint/doc-bridgepoint/notes/8636_papyrus-xtuml_initial_contribution_int.md

 It's possible we have submitted some things that should not have been submitted.
 Can you please provide a list of offending files?

+  * A list was not provided.
+Using grep the following observations were made:
     * Most hits found to GNU were "Gnu Make Builder" in `.cproject` files.
     * Two files are output from GNU Bison and the header notes a special exception for output files.
 `mc/model/escher/gen/y.tab.h`
 `mc/model/escher/gen/template_engine.tab.c`